 In the webinar, Barnes compares vulnerability management (VM), security configuration management (SCM), and file integrity monitoring (FIM) as an example.
 These functions cannot replace each other because they all perform various tasks that are unique according to their depth of analysis, frequency of implementation and detail of information yielded.

 VM, for instance, runs relatively shallow scans of many IT devices regardless of their level of criticality on a weekly or monthly basis, yielding a small amount of information about each device.
 By contrast, FIM is a deep, agent-based process that is information-intensive.
 This process is real-time and is best deployed with critical assets only.
-SCM lies between the other two, as shown in the following image:
+SCM lies between the other two.

 We can see by now that what we’re essentially talking about is Defense in Depth.
 VM, SCM and FIM all share certain commonalities, such as an emphasis on risk, priority, dependency, business value and the “language” for risk.